technik-gegg/OctoPrint-Smuff/README.md

 ![Marlin G60/G61](extras/G60-Enable.jpg)

-Since the SMuFF became your main extruder now, you also have to adjust the extruder steps for your printer.
-The most convenient way doing this is by setting it using the **M92** GCode in the terminal window.
+Because the SMuFF became your main extruder now, you also have to adjust the **E-Steps** for your printer.
+The most convenient way doing this is by setting it up using the **M92** GCode in the terminal window.

 ![Marlin E-Steps](extras/Extruder-Steps.jpg)

-Because the SMuFF has a geared drive with a gear ratio of 3:1, the E-Steps sould be in the range of 402-405.
-Set it to **M92 E402** and calibrate the exact value afterwards.
+Since the SMuFF has a geared drive with a gear ratio of 3:1, the E-Steps sould be in the range of 402-405.
+Set it to **M92 E402** initialy and calibrate the exact value afterwards by utilizing the well known calibarion procedure.
 Don't forget to store the new setting with **M500** each time you change this value.

-***Notice***: You can do this configuration directly in the Marlin firmware as well (look out for **DEFAULT_AXIS_STEPS_PER_UNIT**), though, I wouldn't reccomend doing so before you've calibrated the exact E-Steps for your printer.
+>***Notice***: You can do this configuration directly in the Marlin firmware as well (look out for **DEFAULT_AXIS_STEPS_PER_UNIT**), though, I wouldn't reccomend doing so before you've calibrated the exact E-Steps for your printer.

 ## Slicing multi material models

 To set up a test print, you need to slice a multi material model first and then upload it to OctoPrint.
-Please notice: This plugin won't work if you copy the sliced model directly to your printers SD-Card.
+>**Please notice:** This plugin won't work, if you copy the sliced model directly onto your printers SD-Card.
 You have to use the OctoPrints internal storage for this.

 To be able to slice multi material models you need to set up you slicer accordingly.
 There is a fantastic video on this topic from [Michael (a.k.a.Teaching Tech)](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) which covers all the known slicers [here](https://www.youtube.com/watch?v=xRtvbICRh1w).